 Syosset Public Library, 225 South Oyster Bay Road, Syosset, NY

 The presentation is free and open to the public.
-The Clay Media Group is responsible for refreshments.
+The Paper Media Group is responsible for refreshments.

 LICG 60th Anniversary Exhibit

 Jeanie Tengelsen Gallery of the Art League of Long Island

 107 East Deer Park Road, Dix Hills, NY

 DEADLINE FOR ENTRIES: JANUARY 25

 Click here for Prospectus